LorenzoFoini/Hardware-Module/README.md

 2. **Load the project into Vivado** and configure the FPGA hardware (Artix-7 xc7a200tfbg484-1).
 3. **Compile the VHDL code** and deploy it to the FPGA.
 4. **Test the module** using the provided testbench or real-world memory interactions.

+## Disclaimer

+The project `Specification - ITA.pdf` and `Final Delivery - ITA.pdf` are written in Italian.
+Please refer to these documents for a complete and detailed explanation of the project in its native language.

 ## License